Death & Dying Ministry

 One Year to Live starts with getting our priorities straight – we ask ourselves what would we do if we had just one year to live, deciding which items are most important, setting a schedule to accomplish them, and making a commitment to ourselves and at least one other person to do them.

 At the heart of One Year to Live is the Life Review, where we explore our past in order to clear the way for what is come, and to be more present and mindful to our life.
 It is a recognition of work completed and healings yet to be done.
-As if on our deathbed, we look back to discern not just the most significant things we’ve done, but also the states of mind from which the actions originated.
-According to Levine, we are “confronting our life with mercy and awareness.”
-Part of what we are confronting is our fear of death, which can be seen as being more about the fear of life and of living life fully, a fear of the unknown, and a fear of fear itself.
-We are asked to gently examine these fears, with curiosity, starting with our smallest fears and doubts, and see where they go.
+As if on our deathbed, we look back to not just to remember the most significant things we’ve done, but also to discern the states of mind from which the actions originated.

 The Life Review has a strong focus on gratitude, grieving, and healing, primarily through meditation and visualization.
 With gratitude and appreciation, we recall the good times and those people most dear to us.
 We invite each one individually into our heart, open a dialogue with them, and then say goodbye and let them go.

 Then we tune into the events and people for which we have painful memories and resentments, and respond with forgiveness – for others and for ourselves.
-In so doing, we are repaying debts for the wrongs we’ve done, healing our wounds, and getting our house in order.
+In so doing, we are traveling the path of repaying debts for the wrongs we’ve done, healing our wounds, and getting our house in order.
 This also means grieving our losses, the little deaths of our lives, through the many relationship and work transitions that happen to us, such as a child leaving home or the end of a friendship or a job.
-Levine likens what can happen in a Life Review to
+Levine likens what can happen in a Life Review to “awakening in the dream” where we can let go of our story line and look back on life with equanimity and a sense of completion.

 One Year to Live also zeroes in – again through mediation and visualization – on the act of dying, the moment of death, and then what may be beyond, contemplating the space from our last breath to the possible first breath of a new life, to meeting God, or to merging into nature, wherever our deepest beliefs may lead us.
 And we get to write our own epitaph, eulogy, and/or obituary.
 And through it all, we keep a journal – recording our experiences, and the changing states of mind.